-Judy A. Willis, MD, MEd, is an Adjunct Lecturer, Graduate School of Education, University of California, Santa Barbara, a neurologist and credentialed teacher.
-She has combined her training in neuroscience and neuroimaging with her teacher education training and years of classroom experience.
+Judy A. Willis, MD, MEd, is a neurologist and credentialed teacher.
+She has combined her training in neuroscience and neuroimaging with her teacher education training and years of classroom experience to help educators bridge the gap between brain research and the classroom.

-Dr. Willis has authored 6 books including Research-Based Strategies to Ignite Student Learning (2006) and Learning to Love Math (2010).
+Dr. Willis has authored 6 books including Research-Based Strategies to Ignite Student

+Learning (2006) and Learning to Love Math (2010).
 She is also a staff blogger at Edutopia, ASCD and Psychology Today and gives presentations and workshops around the world.